bartek-rogalski/assignment/README.md

 1. Receives csv file as an argument (transactions.csv is provided) e.g.: `./stats.rb transactions.csv`

-2. Returns the following:
+2. Returns data in the following format (values in the examples below not actual):
-- Avarage transaction amount for each of the assets, e.g.:
+-
 ```
+Avarage transaction amount for each of the assets
 XLM - 42.1 tokens
 BB1 - 55.1 tokens
 BB2 - 54.0 tokens
 ```
-- Number of transations for each of the assets, e.g.:
+-
 ```
+Number of transations for each of the assets
 XLM - 12 transactions
 BB1 - 9 transactions
 BB2 - 17 transactions